-Although the economic and political situation remains uncertain, the company enters 2022 with excellent operational performance and capital adequacy.
-Our employees, partners and customers have demonstrated resilience to the challenges posed by the pandemic.
+Although the economic and political situation remains uncertain, the company enters 2023 with excellent operational performance and capital adequacy.
+Our employees, partners and customers have demonstrated resilience to the challenges posed by the pandemic and the war between Russia and Ukraine.
 The online business model of the company makes us prepared, despite rising global inflation and ensuring our operations smoothly.

-Entering 2022, the management will continue the focused efforts for growing the business on the Bulgarian market, planning to embark a number of marketing activities and technological enhancements, aimed at growing in the niche of online lending.
-The management will continue to analyze and research the credit market in order to expand the current office system of the company, maintaining a moderate credit risk policy given the uncertain and complex local and global environment.
+Entering 2023, the management will continue the focused efforts for growing the business on the Bulgarian market, planning to embark a number of marketing activities and technological enhancements, aimed at growing in the niche of online lending.
+The management will continue to analyze and research the credit market to expand the current office system of the company, maintaining a moderate credit risk policy given the uncertain and complex local and global environment.